-An investigation will be carried out by the SLT member responsible for examinations on behalf of the Head of Centre and the Head of Centre will submit a report to the awarding body.
+An investigation will be carried out by a senior member of centre staff chosen by the Head of Centre who is independent and not connected to the department or candidate involved.
+The Head of Centre will submit a report to the awarding body.
+Where allegations of malpractice are made against a student, he or she should be

-Where allegations of malpractice are made against a student, he or she should be given an opportunity to write a personal statement given an opportunity to seek advice from his/her parents.
+- given an opportunity to write a personal statement - given an opportunity to seek advice from his/her parents.